banyawat/Composer/PdCore/jni/libpd/pure-data/portmidi/pm_win/README_WIN.txt

-  this field is initialized to NULL when device is opened the size is SYSEX_BYTES_PER_BUFFER allocate_sysex_buffers() does the initialization note that the actual size of the allocation includes
+  this field is initialized to NULL when device is opened the size is SYSEX_BYTES_PER_BUFFER allocate_sysex_buffers() does the initialization pitch that the actual size of the allocation includes
       additional space for a MIDIEVENT (3 longs) which are not used in this case
  2. Buffer Allocation (finding a free buffer)